bt3gl/Tetris_Game_in_Java/README.md

 Tetris.java
 -----------

-This class extends from JFrame and this is where the main is.

-This class creates the board layout.

-It has a method to control the status bar.
+This is the main class.
+It extends from JFrame to create the board layout.
+It also has a method to control the status bar.

 The Game is started calling the method start() from the class Board.java.